 The storm drain pipe system is divided into two networks, with the northern network discharging to Basin A and the southern network discharging to Basin B. A portion of each pipe network contains 48-inch HDPE pipe that will be used for both conveyance and detention.
 Each network also has diversion structure located upstream of the outfall to the surface detention basins.
-Storm water flowing into the diversion structure through a six-inch detention/conveyance pipes will flow out of the diversion structure through a six-inch pipe.
+Storm water flowing into the diversion structure from the 48-inch detention/conveyance pipes will flow out of the diversion structure through a sixinch pipe.
 This six-inch pipe will convey storm water directly to the site outfall at the southwest corner of the property.
 Once the capacity of the six-inch pipe is exceeded, storm water will back up into the 48-inch pipes.
-After the 48-inch pipes are filled, storm water to the surface detention basins.
+After the 48-inch pipes are filled, storm water will exit the diversion structure through an overflow pipe, which will convey storm water to the surface detention basins.
 The invert of the overflow pipes are set to the crowns of the incoming 48-inch detention/conveyance pipes, thereby allowing the 48-inch pipes to detain storm water before overtopping to the surface detention basins.